Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Introduction

 The majority of commercially available hybrid closed loop systems utilise predictive integral derivative (PID) controllers or model predictive controllers (MPC) \cite{Leelarathna2021Hybrid2021}.
-These algorithms are robust and easily interpretable, but limit the utility of the devices.
+These algorithms are robust and easily interpretable, but limit the efficacy of the devices.
 PID algorithms are prone to overestimating insulin doses following meals and are unable to easily incorporate additional factors which affect blood glucose, such as insulin activity, time of day and exercise \cite{Marchetti2008AnDiabetes,Forlenza2018OngoingStudies}.
-In contrast, MPCs typically utilise linear models of glucose dynamics, which are unable to capture the full complexity of the task and struggle to predict future blood glucose over the horizons required for effective control \cite{Hovorka2010ManualTrial,Incremona2018ModelPancreas}.
-Reinforcement learning (RL) algorithms have been proposed as a means of addressing this problem; using deep neural networks to construct sophisticated and personalised control policies for individual patients.
-These algorithms have been demonstrated to outperform their PID and MPC counterparts when trained and evaluated in simulators of glucose dynamics but are impractical for clinical use in their present state \cite{Myhre2020In-silicoMellitus,Fox2019DeepOpportunities,Fox2020DeepControl}.
-Current approaches predominantly utilise online RL algorithms, which require interaction with a patient or simulator to develop control policies.
-These agents typically start with a poor understanding of their environment and are prone to learning instability, both of which can contribute to the selection of dangerous insulin doses.
-This facet of online RL limits its utility in real world hybrid closed loop systems; highlighting the necessity for methods capable of learning accurate dosing policies without the associated risk.
+In contrast, MPCs typically utilise linear or simplified models of glucose dynamics, which are unable to capture the full complexity of the task \cite{Matamoros-Alcivar2021Implementation1,Incremona2018ModelPancreas}.
+Reinforcement learning (RL) has been proposed as a means of addressing this problem; through which a decision-making agent learns the optimal sequence of actions to take in order to maximise some concept of reward.
+In glucose control, RL algorithms have demonstrated an ability to learn sophisticated and personalised control policies for individual patients.
+These policies often outperform their PID and MPC counterparts when trained and evaluated in simulators of glucose dynamics, but are impractical for clinical use in their present state \cite{Myhre2020In-silicoMellitus,Fox2019ReinforcementOpportunities,Fox2020DeepControlb}.
+Current approaches predominantly utilise online RL algorithms, which require interaction with a patient or simulator during training to develop control policies and learn via a process akin to trial and error.
+These agents typically start with a poor understanding of their environment and are prone to learning instability \cite{Haarnoja2018SoftActor,Fujimoto2018AddressingMethods}, both of which could feasibly contribute to the selection of dangerous insulin doses.
+This facet of online RL limits its utility in real-world hybrid closed loop systems; highlighting the necessity for methods capable of learning accurate dosing policies from clinically obtainable quantities of glucose data without the associated risk.